NLAFET/SyLVER/doc/source/subroutines.rst

       (see :f:type:`sylver_options`).
    :p sylver_inform inform [out]: returns information about the
       execution of the routine (see :f:type:`sylver_inform`).
-   :p integer ncpu [in]: Number of CPU available for the execution.
    :o integer order(n) [inout]: on entry a user-supplied ordering
       (options%ordering=0).
 On return, the actual ordering used (if present).
    :o real val(ptr(n+1)-1) [in]: non-zero values for :math:`A` (see
       `CSC format
       <http://www.numerical.rl.ac.uk/spral/doc/latest/Fortran/csc_format.html>`_).
 Only
       used if a matching-based ordering is requested.
+   :o integer ncpu [in]: Number of CPU available for the execution.
+If
+                         absent, the value of ncpu passed to the :f:subr:`sylver_init()` routine is used
+                         instead.
+   :o integer ncpu [in]: Number of GPU available for the
+                         execution.
+This value is ignored if CUDA is not enabled during the compilation and if absent, the value of ncpu passed to the :f:subr:`sylver_init()` routine is used
+                         instead.
+   :o logical check [in]: if true, matrix data is
+      checked.
+Out-of-range entries are dropped and duplicate entries are summed.

    .. note::

       If a user-supplied ordering is used, it may be altered by this